Cybercriminals are targeting state and local governments across the United States with ransomware.

 For emails with malicious documents attached, both static and dynamic analysis can pick up on indicators that the document is trying to download and run an executable, which no document should ever be doing.
 The URL for the executable can often be flagged using heuristics or threat intelligence systems.
 Obfuscation detected by static analysis can also indicate whether a document may be suspicious.

 With IP space becoming increasingly limited, spammers are increasingly using their own infrastructure.
-Often, the same IPs are used long enough for software to detect and blacklist them.
+Often, the same IPs are used long enough for software to detect and block-list them.
 Even with hacked sites and botnets, once a large enough volume of spam has been detected, it's possible to temporarily block attacks by IP.

 Make phishing simulation part of security awareness training to ensure end users can identify and avoid attacks.
 Transform them from a security liability into a line of defense by testing the effectiveness of in-the-moment training and evaluating the users most vulnerable to attacks.